Skip to Main Content

 Health

-Most life insurance policies require a medical exam.
+Most life insurance policies require a medical exam and will request your medical records.
 This is your insurance provider’s way of making sure that the information listed on your application is accurate and that you don’t have a preexisting condition that would drastically shorten your life expectancy.
-Examples of preexisting conditions that could increase your premium include: type 1 diabetes, high blood pressure and asthma.
+Examples of preexisting conditions that could increase your premium include diabetes, high blood pressure and cholesterol.

 Lifestyle